backstage/backstage/docs/auth/identity-resolver.md

 to browse your software ecosystem, it might not always be a viable or prioritized option.
 However, even if you do not have user entities populated in your catalog, you can still sign in users.
-As there are currently no built-in sign-in resolvers for this scenario you will need to implement your own.
+As there are currently no built-in sign-in resolvers for this scenario, you will need to implement your own.

 Signing in a user that doesn't exist in the catalog is as simple as skipping the catalog lookup step from the above example.
 Rather than looking up the user, we instead immediately issue a token using whatever information is available.
-One caveat is that it can be tricky to determine the ownership references, although it can be achieved for example through a lookup to an external service.
+One caveat is that it can be tricky to determine the ownership references, although it can be achieved, for example, through a lookup to an external service.
 You typically want to at least use the user itself as a lone ownership reference.

 Because we no longer use the catalog as an allow-list of users, it is often important that you limit what users are allowed to sign in.
-This could be a simple email domain check like in the example below, or you might for example look up the GitHub organizations that the user belongs to using the user access token in the provided result object.
+This could be a simple email domain check like in the example below, or you might for example, look up the GitHub organizations that the user belongs to using the user access token in the provided result object.

 ```ts